How Do Turtle Use Magnetic Fields

 One of the most intriguing aspects of turtle navigation is their ability to return to the exact beach they were born on, a phenomenon scientists call ‘natal homing’.
 It’s believed that turtles do this by magnetically imprinting on the unique magnetic signature of their birthplace and using this imprint to return home when they’re ready to breed.

-See Also How Cold Can Box Turtle Tolerate
+See Also How Good Is Turtle Memory

 Avoiding the Abyss: Staying Clear of Ocean Dead Zones